 Still, you never know how they might influence kids.
 We had a PCV teacher in Ethiopia who was stationed in a village called Debark.
 It was a one-man town on the Gondar road, isolated from other Volunteers and up high at the foothills of the rough Simian Mountains, north of Lake Tana, north of Gondar.

 What this PCV liked to do most was roam these hills above the village and often, when I arrived for a staff visit, I would find him gone off camping in the mountains.
 And when he was teaching, he wasn’t very good.
 Once our Contractor Overseas Representative (COR) [remember them?] said that sitting in his classroom watching him teach was the second worst example of teaching he had seen.
 Asked by the Country Director, Dave Berlew, who was the worse example, the COR replied, “Watching this guy teach last year.”

-Nevertheless, he finished his tour, never complaining or troubling the staff, (which, as we know, can get you a long way in the Peace Corps) and then disappeared into the world.
+Nevertheless, he finished out his first year 1966 and then just disappeared into the world.
 For years later, Volunteers from his era would ask at Ethiopian RPCV reunions, “Whatever happened to Steve Foehr?”